-Humatarian aid stuck at Gaza border as WHO warns of ‘catastrophe’
+Humanitarian aid stuck at Gaza border as WHO warns of ‘catastrophe’

 Egyptian authorities have said that Israel is not cooperating with efforts to deliver much-needed humanitarian aid into the besieged Gaza Strip, where Israeli air strikes have killed thousands of people and displaced hundreds of thousands of others.

-Cairo said on Monday that the Rafah crossing, the sole remaining exit out of Gaza, has been rendered nearly inoperable by continuous Israeli airstrikes, with hundreds of tonnes of aid stalled on the Egyptian side.
+Cairo said on Monday that the Rafah crossing, the sole remaining exit out of Gaza, has been rendered nearly inoperable by continuous Israeli air strikes, with hundreds of tonnes of aid stalled on the Egyptian side.

 Keep readinglist of 3 items